TrackerControl/PlatformControl/README.md

-# PlatformControl: Privacy Analysis of iOS and Android Apps at Scale
+# PlatformControl: Downloading and Privacy Analysis of iOS and Android Apps at Scale
 Download and analyse privacy properties of Android and iOS apps at scale.

 This project has multiple parts: